-Suppliers should review their performance reports on the iSupplier Portal.
-All suppliers can view their AAM performance reports in the iSupplier portal except those that are shipping to one of our plants denoted as ERP 'Plex only' plants.
+All suppliers can view their AAM performance reports in the iSupplier portal with the exception of those shipping to plants denoted as ERP Plex only.
 If you are not able to locate your performance reports, please contact your buyer for support.

-Supplier shall identify and communicate proactively any delivery deviation to the AAM shipping schedules to the affected AAM location(s), prior to shipment.
-Timing of the communication shall allow for corrective action and continuous improvement.
-Examples of areas for communication are (but not limited to):
+Supplier shall identify and proactively communicate any delivery deviation to the AAM shipping schedules to the affected AAM location, prior to shipment.
+Reasons for communication include, but are not limited to the following: